 For example, suppose you own 100 shares of a company trading at $200 per share, for a total value of $20,000.
 All else equal, if the stock split 2-1, you would then own 200 shares of the company at $100 per share after the split for the same total value of $20,000.

 Some investors believe that a forward stock split is a signal by management to investors that the company believes the stock value is attractive.
-Moreover, the prevailing theory is that the stock may become more accessible to additional investors at a relatively lower price.
+Moreover, the stock may become more accessible to additional investors at a relatively lower price.

-It can be the case that a company's stock price may rise immediately after a stock split announcement (due to this management signaling effect).
-There is some evidence that companies who split their stock outperform the broad market over the near term.*
+It can be the case that a company's stock price may rise immediately after a stock split announcement (due to this management-signaling effect).
+There is some evidence that companies who split their stock outperform the broad market over the near term.1

 Of course, this does not mean a stock will rise after a stock split announcement or when it goes into effect.
 Remember, a stock split in and of itself does not impact your holdings' value.
-Without strong earnings or dividend growth following the stock split, any gains made by the stock following the stock split announcement would likely fall back to (or below) the presplit announcement.
+Without strong earnings, dividend growth, or some other positive news for the company following the stock split, any gains made by the stock following the stock split announcement would likely fall back to (or below) the presplit announcement.

 A company will typically announce a stock split several weeks before the split actually occurs.
 Consequently, there is a window between the announcement and the stock split.
 You would not want to base your decision to buy (or sell) a stock based solely on a stock split.
 A stock split does not change the value of a stock because it does not change the fundamentals or growth prospects of the underlying company.
 If you have determined that you want to buy the stock of a company that has announced a split, your decision when to buy can be based on your research, objectives, risk constraints, and any other considerations relative to your strategy.